julie-o/ADS-cw/README.md

 # Coursework - Advanced Database Systems INFR11217

+The code in _/src/main/java/ed/inf/adbs/minibase_ is produced by me, with the exception of the files in _base/_ and _parser/_ which contain code provided by the coursework template.

 <hr>

-<p>In this assignment, you will implement the minimization procedure for conjunctive queries
-and a lightweight database engine for evaluating queries called Minibase.</p>
+<p>In this assignment, you will implement the minimization procedure for conjunctive queries and a lightweight database engine for evaluating queries called Minibase.</p>

 <p>The goals of this assignment are threefold:</p>
 <ol><li>to understand the minimization procedure for conjunctive queries,</li>